 Provenance Vineyards is located in the heart of Rutherford directly next to Highway 29.
 The winery is fairly easy to spot – their main building is painted dark red.
 This is a busy stretch of Highway 29 but Provenance sits far enough away from the traffic – and the grounds and exterior water features lend a calming feel to the location.

 This used to be home to Chateau Beaucanon Winery (a winery that moved their operations near the city of Napa in the late 1990’s).
 For a time Provenance was owned by Diageo – they sold to the current owners, Treasury Wine Estates in 2015.
 Treasury is headquartered in Melbourne, Australia and currently owns a select portfolio of premium wineries in Napa.
 Provenance released their first vintage in 1999, purchased the site in 2002, remodeled and opened the winery and tasting room the next year.

-They have a very unique tasting room – it is made from polished staves from almost 1000 old wine barrels from their 1999 vintage.
-Of course these were not made from new French Oak otherwise this would have been prohibitive in cost!
-We have seen staves used for fencing and creatively re-designed to hold wine, but this is the only winery we’ve seen in our Napa odyssey to have this type of floor.
-The name “provenance” in French means “origin” or “source” and is used in reference to guaranteeing the authenticity of artwork which is an analogy that can be used for their wine – fine wines that are works of art.
+The floor of the tasting room is extremely unique – it is made from polished staves from almost 1000 old wine barrels from their 1999 vintage.
+Of course these were not made from new French Oak otherwise this would have been prohibitive in cost.
+We have seen staves used for fencing and creatively re-designed to hold wine, but this is the only winery we’ve seen in our journey through the Napa Valley to have used barrel staves in their flooring.